 2.4 Use Restrictions.
 Customer shall not itself or through any employee, contractor, agent, or other third-party i) rent, lease, sell, distribute, offer in service bureau, sublicense, or otherwise make available the Service to any third party other than Users; ii) copy, replicate, decompile, reverse-engineer, attempt to derive the source code of, modify, or create derivative works of the Service, or any part thereof; iii) access the Service for purposes of performance benchmarking; iv) access the Service for purposes of building or marketing a competitive product; or (v) use the Service to store or transmit a virus or malicious code.

 2.5 Acceptable Use Policy.
-Customer’s use of the Service, Customer Materials, and Customer’s Designs must comply with Canva’s Acceptable Use Policy.
+Customer’s use of the Service, Customer Materials, and Customer’s Designs must comply with Canva’s Acceptable Use Policy(opens in a new tab or window).
 Canva reserves the right to (but is not obligated to) remove from the Service any Customer Material or Design at any time that, in Canva’s sole opinion, is in violation of Canva’s Acceptable Use Policy, this Agreement, or any applicable law or regulation.
 Where legally permissible, Canva will make reasonable efforts to provide Customer with notice upon removal of any such Customer Material.

 2.6 Customer Obligations.
 Customer is responsible for providing all hardware, software, networking, and communications capabilities necessary for Customer’s access to the Service.Customer is responsible for all activities conducted by each of its Users and each User’s compliance with the terms of this Agreement.
 Customer is solely responsible for the accuracy, quality, integrity, and legality of Customer Material and the means by which it acquired Customer Material and the contents thereof.
 Customer represents and warrants that it has provided all legally required disclosures and obtained all legally required consents from individuals prior to adding such individuals to a Team.